ToddRosenkrantz/cse6332_project/README.md

 8. Restart without all the initial install/startup process,
 	Just: make run

-You will always need to mmanually run the manage_producers*.sh scripts.
+You will always need to manually run the manage_producers*.sh scripts.

 Some things to exammine: